jamesward/github-files/README.md

     $.getGithubFile("jamesward", "github-files", "2e7bf4aa35758d7a9cf87549d6299e924737ff05", function(contents) {
         console.log(contents)
     }, 6, 15);

+    // fetch this README.md file and return all of the lines
+    $.getGithubFileByFilePath("jamesward", "github-files", "README.md", function(contents) {
+        console.log(contents)
+    });

 To get the sha for a file in git run something like: